welcome to the mayan ruins website .

 DESCRIPTION

 Dzibanche is an important archaeological zone located north of the ruins of Kohunlich.
-The name means “writing on wood” in the Yucatec Maya language, and is named for a wooden support lintel carved with glyphs found in one of the temples.
-The site is spread out over 7.7 sq. miles/20 sq. kms, though the core area is much smaller and easily visited.
-Its peak population has been estimated at 40, 000 inhabitants.
+The name means “writing on wood” in the Yucatec Maya language, and is named for the wooden support beams carved with glyphs found in one of the temples.
+Some researchers have suggested that the original mane of the site was Kaanu’l, a name also given as the dynastic lineage that ruled there.

 There are four main groups associated with the site, two of which are open to the public.
-This site is rarely visited and you will probably have the place to yourself.
+This site is rarely visited and you may have the place to yourself.
 The sub-tropical rain forest is quite dense here.
 Monkeys pass overhead and break small branches to drop down on you.
 You’re in their territory after all.
 But they are otherwise harmless.
-Toucans and other birds fill the air with sound and silently glide among the trees.
+Toucans and other birds fill the air with sound while others silently glide among the trees.
 A visitor kiosk is located at the intersection before the site on the right-hand side.
 It is not clearly marked, so watch for it.

 If you visit here in March, please drive slowly on the road to the site.
 The area is filled with thousands of iridescent blue butterflies migrating across the fields and road.
 Step out of your car and be surrounded.
 It’s quite an experience.